frncesc/mws-restaurant-stage-3/README.md

 ### Startup

-To launch the API server, just [install Sails v1 globally](https://sailsjs.com/get-started) on your system and then launch:
+To launch the API server [install Sails v1 globally](https://sailsjs.com/get-started) and then launch:

 ```
 sails lift
 ```

-The API test suite will then be available in:
+The API test suite is available at:
 ```
 http://localhost:1337/test
 ```

-Note that the `PUT` method has been replaced with `PATCH`, as [proposed](https://sailsjs.com/documentation/reference/blueprint-api/update) by Sails v1.
+Notice that the `PUT` method has been replaced by `PATCH`, as [proposed](https://sailsjs.com/documentation/reference/blueprint-api/update) by Sails v1.

-Original README follows (needs to be updated!):
+Original README follows (it must be updated!):

 ---